czylzx/SDPT_graduate/README.md

 Note: x22519 is an efficnet DDH-based non-interactive key exchange (NIKE) protocol based on curve25519.
 The essense of x25519 is exactly cwPRF.
 Its remarkable efficency is attained by performing "somehow EC exponentiation" with only X-coordinates (perhaps x25519 name after it).
 However, in x25519 the EC exponetiation is not standard, and EC addition is not well-defined.
 We stress that curve25519 certainly support standard EC exponentiation and addition, but x25519 method does not.
 Kunlun provides the option of using x25519 method to improve performance of applications when it is applicable (involving only cwPRF).
 But, since x25519 method is not full-fledged, ordinary EC curves are always necessary for base Naor-Pinkas OT.
 Therefore, users must specify one ordinary EC curve when implementing ECC.

-## Evolution and Updates Log

-   * 20210827: post the initial version, mainly consists of wrapper class for BIGNUM* and EC_Point*
-   * 20210925: shift twisted elgamal, sigma protocols, bulletproofs, and adcp to Kunlun
-   * 20211011: feed my first grammar sugar "namespace" to Kunlun, add OT primitive
-   * 20220319: add private set operation and re-org many places
-   * 20220329: speeding Shanks DLOG algorithm and add ElGamal PKE and Schnorr SIG
-   * 20220605: greatly improve the multi-thread support (simplify the code and unify the interface)
-   * 20230719: refine multi-thread support (fix bugs and improve performance)

----

 ## License